ckan/ckan/doc/extensions/remote-config-update.rst

         "success": true
     }

-We can see that the two options that we want to make available are not on the list.
+We can see that the two options that we want to make runtime-editable are not on the list.
 Trying to update one of them with the :py:func:`~ckan.logic.action.update.config_option_update` action would return an error.

-To include them, we need to add them to the schema that CKAN will use to decide which configuration options can be updated safely.
+To include them, we need to add them to the schema that CKAN will use to decide which configuration options can be edited safely at runtime.
 This is done with the :py:meth:`~ckan.plugins.interfaces.IConfigurer.update_config_schema` method of the :py:class:`~ckan.plugins.interfaces.IConfigurer` interface.

 Let's have a look at how our extension should look like:

 .. literalinclude:: ../../ckanext/example_iconfigurer/plugin_v1.py

-The ``update_config_schema`` method will receive the default schema for configuration options used by CKAN core.
-We can then add keys to it to make new options available (or remove them if we don't want them to be available).
+The ``update_config_schema`` method will receive the default schema for runtime-editable configuration options used by CKAN core.
+We can then add keys to it to make new options runtime-editable (or remove them if we don't want them to be runtime-editable).
 The schema is a dictionary mapping configuration option keys to lists of validator and converter functions to be applied to those keys.
 To get validator functions defined in CKAN core we use the :py:func:`~ckan.plugins.toolkit.get_validator` function.

 .. note:: Make sure that the first validator applied to each key is the ``ignore_missing`` one,